matthewabrams/mta-subway-ridership-analysis/README.md

 This analysis answers the following questions:

-1) What are the highest and lowest ridership months?
+1) Which stations had the highest ridership?
-2) How does ridership change over time?
+2) Which borough had the highest overall ridership?
-3) What is the year-over-year change in ridership?
+3) What was the largest year-over-year increase/decrease?
-4) Which years experienced the largest increases or decreases?
+4) How far did ridership fall relative to 2019?
-5) What are the top 10 months by ridership?
+5) How has ridership recovered?
-6) How does average ridership vary by year?
+6) Which stations ranked highest within each borough?

 # Dataset